tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 A response MAY include a Response.qualifier (in RDF, a bdqffdq:hasResponseQualifier object property on an instance of a bdqffdq:Assertion).
 This is intended as a place to include structured assertions concerning uncertainty in a response.
 This is also intended as a place to include structured assertions about the details of Amendment Tests (e.g., TRANSPOSED MAY be attached to a Response.qualifier for some Amendment Tests).

-MultiRecord (bdqffdq:MultiRecord) Measures that return counts where the input InformationElement is Response values from Tests on SingleRecords (bdqffdq:SingleRecord) MUST report only a single count as the Response.result, but can provide a Response.qualifier containing structured data describing additional information such as the total number of SingleRecords evaluated (to calculate percentages), the number of each value of Response.status encountered, and the number of each Response.result encountered.
+MultiRecord (bdqffdq:MultiRecord) Measures that return counts where the input InformationElement consists of Response values from Tests on SingleRecords (bdqffdq:SingleRecord) MUST report only a single count as the Response.result, but can provide a Response.qualifier containing structured data describing additional information such as the total number of SingleRecords evaluated (to calculate percentages), the number of each value of Response.status encountered, and the number of each Response.result encountered.
 Measures under the Framework are only allowed to return "COMPLETE", "NOT_COMPLETE", or a single number.
 If it is desirable for any Measure to return more than a single number, Response.qualifier is the extension point to use.

 ## 5 Responses from Tests

 ### 5.1 The Response Object (normative)

-The four Test Types, Validation, Issue, Amendment, and Measure all provide a Response from the execution of the Test.
+The four Test Types (i.e., Validation, Issue, Amendment, and Measure) all provide a Response from the execution of the Test.
 The Response from a Test is an assertion which MAY form part of a data quality report or MAY be wrapped in an annotation.

-Responses from each of the Tests MUST be structured data, and MUST NOT be simple pass fail flags.
+Responses from each of the Tests MUST consist of structured data, and MUST NOT be simple pass fail flags.

 The Response MUST include the following three components:

-1. Response.result is the returned result for the Test, i.e., numeric for Measure Tests, a controlled vocabulary consisting of "COMPLIANT" or "NOT_COMPLIANT" for Validation Tests, "NOT_ISSUE" or "POTENTIAL_ISSUE" for Issue Tests, either a numeric value or a controlled vocabulary consisting of "COMPLETE" or "NOT_COMPLETE" for Measure Tests, and a data structure (e.g., a list of key value pairs) for proposed changes for Amendment Tests.
+1. Response.result is a result returned for a Test - numeric for Measure Tests, a controlled vocabulary consisting of "COMPLIANT" or "NOT_COMPLIANT" for Validation Tests, "NOT_ISSUE" or "POTENTIAL_ISSUE" for Issue Tests, either a numeric value or a controlled vocabulary consisting of "COMPLETE" or "NOT_COMPLETE" for Measure Tests, and a data structure (e.g., a list of key value pairs) for proposed changes for Amendment Tests.

 2. Response.status provides a controlled vocabulary, metadata concerning the success, failure, or problems with the Test.
-The Status also serves as a link to information about warning type values and where in the future, probabilistic assertions about the likeliness of the value could be made.
+The Status also serves as a link to information about warning type values and, in the future, probabilistic assertions about the likeliness of the value could be made.

 3. The Response.comment supplies human-readable text describing reasons for the Test result.

-An Amendment Test may propose a change to an existing Darwin Core (Wieczorek et al. 2012) value or a set of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) or fill in a missing value.
+An Amendment Test may propose a change to a value found in an existing Darwin Core (Wieczorek et al. 2012), or a set of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021), including potentially filling in a missing value.
 Amendment Tests are intended to improve one or more components of the quality of the record.
 The Response.result from an Amendment Test MUST always be treated as a proposal for a change, and MUST NOT be blindly applied to a database or record when a data quality report is used for Quality Control of an existing record.
 Consumers of Data Quality Reports under Quality Assurance uses MAY choose to accept all proposed amendments as part of a pipeline in preparing data for an analysis.
 The Framework also supports changes to procedures but we have not framed any such Tests in this form.

-An Amendment Test Response.result SHOULD consist of a set of key:value pairs, where the key is the InformationElement to be modified, and the value is the proposed new value for that InformationElement.
+An Amendment Test Response.result SHOULD consist of a set of key:value pairs, where the keys are the InformationElement to be modified, and the values are the proposed new value for that InformationElement.
 The Response.result key:value pairs SHOULD be a JSON serialization of the proposed changes.

 Under the Framework (bdqffdq:), amendments may propose changes to processes as well as data, no structure is proposed for such an Amendment Test Response.result, and implementers MAY develop their own structures and serializations for such Amendment Test Response.results.

 Nothing in this section should be taken as a requirement for a particular format or serialization of bdqffdq:Assertions or Responses.
 Implementations MAY serialize Assertions in any appropriate form.

-Nothing in this section should be taken as a requirement to how bdqffdq:Assertions or Responses are to be presented to consumers of data quality reports.
+Nothing in this section should be taken as a requirement for how bdqffdq:Assertions or Responses are to be presented to consumers of data quality reports.
 Implementations MAY present the results of Tests in any form appropriate for their consumers.

-See the bdqcore: landing page section on the [Structure of a Response](../../bdqcore/index.md#31-structure-of-response-normative) for further normative guidance on representing Responses as RDF or in data structures.
+See the [Structure of a Response](../../bdqcore/index.md#31-Structure-of-Response-normative) section of the [BDQ Core Tests and Assertions](../../bdqcore/index.md) for further normative guidance on representing Responses as RDF or in data structures.

 ### 5.2 Framework Elements Not Included in BDQ Core Test Descriptions (normative)